subhodeeps/subhodeeps.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at the Indian Institute of Information Technology, Allahabad, working under the supervision of [Dr. Srijit Bhattacharjee](http://profile.iiita.ac.in/srijit/).
 My broad area of interest is *general relativity and black hole physics*.
-I am also working as a Teaching Assistant at the institute and I am actively involved in taking tutorial and practical classes, evaluating assignments and answer scripts, conducting viva voce, for the compulsory Engineering Physics course designed for B.Tech. students.
+I am also working as a teaching assistant at the institute and I am actively involved in taking tutorial and practical classes, evaluating assignments and answer scripts, and conducting viva voce for the compulsory *Engineering Physics* course designed for B.Tech. students.